Legal Alignment for Safe and Ethical AI: What is legal alignment?

-\begin{itemize} \item \textit{Legal alignment does not require a particular regulatory framework}.
-Legal alignment principally uses existing law to guide the decision-making and actions of AI systems and, accordingly, does not necessarily require regulatory reform (however, as discussed in \Cref{sec:institution}, regulation could support the assessment and oversight of legal alignment). \item \textit{Legal alignment is not primarily concerned with allocating liability}.
-Although responsible AI developers and deployers could be expected to implement legal alignment in order to support AI systems operating safely and ethically, legal alignment is not primarily focused on holding those or other actors liable for harms caused by AI systems. \item \textit{Legal alignment does not imply granting legal rights to AI systems}.
-Designing AI systems to comply with existing legal rules or use legal principles and methods in their decision-making does not necessarily require granting legal rights to AI systems, such as private law rights \citep{salib2025ai,salib2024ai} or legal personhood \citep{solum1992legal, chesterman2020artificial, forrest2024ethics, novelli2025ai, leibo2025pragmatic}. \end{itemize}
+\begin{itemize} \item \underline{\textit{Legal alignment does not necessarily require a regulatory framework}}.
+Legal alignment principally focuses on using existing law to guide the decision-making and actions of AI systems and, accordingly, does not necessarily require regulatory reform (however, as discussed in \Cref{sec:institution}, regulation could support the assessment and oversight of legal alignment). \item \underline{\textit{Legal alignment is not primarily concerned with allocating liability}}.
+Although responsible AI developers and deployers could be expected to implement legal alignment in order to support AI systems operating safely and ethically, legal alignment is not primarily focused on holding those or other actors liable for harms caused by AI systems.
+In this regard, traditional legal regulation, including tort liability, plays a critical function. \item \underline{\textit{Legal alignment does not imply granting legal rights to AI systems}}.
+Designing AI systems to comply with existing legal rules or use legal principles and methods in their decision-making does not necessarily require granting legal rights to AI systems, such as private law rights \citep{salib2025ai,salib2024ai} or legal personhood \citep{solum1992legal, chesterman2020artificial, forrest2024ethics, novelli2025ai, leibo2025pragmatic}. \end{itemize} \fbox{ \parbox{0.99\linewidth}{ \underline{\textbf{Key takeaway}}: Legal alignment is the research field that aims to design AI systems to operate in accordance with legal rules, principles, and methods.
+It is comprised of three complementary pathways: (1) using the content of law as a target for alignment; (2) using methods of legal reasoning and interpretation to guide AI decision-making; and (3) using legal concepts and institutions as a structural blueprint for AI alignment.
+Legal alignment is distinct from legal regulation, although the two are mutually supportive.
+Current AI systems are not generally designed to comply with the law, but legal alignment could improve compliance. } }